securebitsorg/securebitsorg.github.io/content/posts/privacy/AdGuard/adguard-home-auf-raspberry-pi-installieren.en.md

     identifier: adguard-raspberry-pi
     parent: adguard
 categories:
-- “Linux”
-- “Network”
-- “Security”
+  - Network
-- “Tutorials”
+  - Security
-- “Video”
+  - Tutorials
 tags:
   - adguard
   - network
   - security
   - tutorials
   - video
   - raspberry pi
 ---
 ## Protect your network from ads and trackers with AdGuard
 In today's tutorial, ‘**AdGuard Raspberry Pi Installation**’, I would like to show you how to install the **AdGuard DNS server** on a **Raspberry Pi version 3 or higher**.